Tim-Abwao/tim-abwao.github.io/_posts/2019-08-28-Create-a-Simple-Chatbot-to-tell-Jokes-&-Random-Facts.md

 ### 7. Training the Chatbot

-You'll need to train the chatbot with the updated files in order to get an updated model.
+You'll need to train the chatbot with the updated files, so as to get a model that includes the added data in its predictions.

 Head back to the terminal in which you initialised the project, and run:

 ```bash
 $ rasa train